- Oops!Something went wrong.Please try again later.

 It is important to consider the total shareholder return, as well as the share price return, for any given stock.
 The TSR incorporates the value of any spin-offs or discounted capital raisings, along with any dividends, based on the assumption that the dividends are reinvested.
 Arguably, the TSR gives a more comprehensive picture of the return generated by a stock.
-We note that for Manhattan Bridge Capital the TSR over the last 5 years was 260%, which is better than the share price return mentioned above.
-The dividends paid by the company have thusly boosted the total shareholder return.
+We note that for Manhattan Bridge Capital the TSR over the last year was 68%, which is better than the share price return mentioned above.
+This is largely a result of its dividend payments!

 A Different Perspective

 Manhattan Bridge Capital's TSR for the year was broadly in line with the market average, at 68%.
 That gain looks pretty satisfying, and it is even better than the five-year TSR of 14% per year.
 It is possible that management foresight will bring growth well into the future, even if the share price slows down.
 I find it very interesting to look at share price over the long term as a proxy for business performance.
 But to truly gain insight, we need to consider other information, too.
 Take risks, for example - Manhattan Bridge Capital has 3 warning signs (and 1 which shouldn't be ignored) we think you should know about.

 If you like to buy stocks alongside management, then you might just love this free list of companies.
 (Hint: insiders have been buying them).

 Please note, the market returns quoted in this article reflect the market weighted average returns of stocks that currently trade on US exchanges.